 Organize foods via frequency even when already grouped by type.
 Put frequently used items in the front and seldom used items in the back.
 For me, that means within my fats section, coconut oil goes in the front and red palm oil in the back.

-Uniform containers can?t be beat. ?I have all my herbs and spices in mason jars; they?re gorgeous.?
+Uniform containers can?t be beat. ?I have all my herbs and spices in mason jars; the re gorgeous.
 Use your canisters throughout your whole kitchen instead of saluting you from the counter top. ?Maybe a sugar in one canister with the sweeteners, another canister with the grains for rice, and another one holds cashews. ?Don’t limit yourself to kitchen containers either. ?Lots of options out there!